LogCreative/PGFPlotsEdt/README.md

     - Open `http://127.0.0.1:5678` in your browser.
     > For Windows users, the server side will automatically change the fontset used by CJK for a larger compatibility.

-- **Local version supercharged by LLM** If you want to use LLM to supercharge your PGFPlotsEdt coding experience, use the local server in the [llm/](llm/) directory.
-PGFPlotsEdt with LLM uses [Llama 3](https://llama.meta.com/llama3/) model deployed by [MLC](https://llm.mlc.ai), 6GB free VRAM is required (typical supported device like MacBook Pro).
+- **Local version supercharged by LLM** If you want to use LLM to supercharge your PGFPlotsEdt coding experience, use PGFPlotsEdt with LLM.
+It uses [Llama 3](https://llama.meta.com/llama3/) model deployed by [MLC](https://llm.mlc.ai), 6GB free VRAM is required (a typical supported device is a MacBook Pro).
     - Install [Anaconda](https://www.anaconda.com/download/success) first.
-    - Use the commands to setup the environment:
+    - Use the commands to set the environment, you don't have to setup the environment repeatedly on later runs:
     ```bash
-    cd llm
     conda env update -n ppedt -f llm.yml
     ```
-    - Stay in [llm/](llm/) folder, use the commands to start PGFPlotsEdt server with LLM:
+    - Use the commands to start the PGFPlotsEdt server with LLM:
     ```bash
     conda activate ppedt
     python server_llm.py